jamesmh/PersonalBlog/source/_posts/Async-Await-For-The-Rest-Of-Us.md

 ## For Web Developers

-If you build web apps using .Net technologies - the answer is simple: **Scalability**.
+If you build web apps using .NET technologies - the answer is simple: **Scalability**.

-When you make IO calls - database queries, file reading, reading from HTTP requests, etc. - the thread that is handling the current HTTP request is **just waiting**.
+When you make I/O calls - database queries, file reading, reading from HTTP requests, etc. - the thread that is handling the current HTTP request is **just waiting**.

 That's it. **It's just waiting for a result to come back from the operating system.**

 Performing a database query, for example, ultimately asks the operating system to connect to the database, send a message and get a message in return.
 But that is the OS making these requests - **not your app.**

-**IO takes time.** Time where the waiting thread (in your app) could be used to do other stuff - especially **handling other HTTP requests**.

-> Using `async/await` allows your .Net web apps to be able to handle **more HTTP requests while waiting for IO to complete.**
+> Using `async/await` allows your .NET web apps to be able to handle **more HTTP requests while waiting for IO to complete.**

 ## For Desktop/App Developers